Menu

 We Did: We used money raised generously by our school community to buy two brand-new netball posts and our sports coaches helped us put these on the playground.
 A huge success!

-You Said: "Sometimes, we want a quiet space to be able to play or chillout at lunchtime." - JJ and JD, Year 6
+You Said: "Sometimes, we want a quiet space to be able to play or chillout at lunchtime." -

 We Did: We used money raised from our Autumn Fair to buy a number of games such as; Kinex, Magnet games and Jenga.
 One of our lovely Teaching Assistants then offered to run a chillout space during lunchtime from 12.30-1pm, inside.
 Children can use this room and space to keep warm, chat to adults and their friends and to have a breakout space, away from the noisy playground.
 We've noticed that this has had a really positive impact on behaviour and therefore the children's experience at lunchtime.